KellerJordan/modded-nanogpt/records/track_1_short/2026-01-26-UntieValueEmbeddings/README.md

 The latest idea is inspired by the principle of Bigram/Engram Hash embeddings to allow more uncontextualised information into the architecture.
 I believe there's further room in adding sparsity to be explored, i.e. Meta's STEM and optimizing the bwd to not communicate unaccessed indices in sparse embeddings.

-Surprisingly, the [old finding](https://github.com/KellerJordan/modded-nanogpt/pull/194) that adding VE to the first layer no longer held up after further improvements to the arch (Partial Key Offset, Bigram Hash).

 I tried these ablations:
 - Same weights but more tied layers: `ve[012...012]` (1)
 - Fewer VE tied layers: `ve[01…01]`